ugroot/GROOT/README.md

 ## AWS Config
 You would also like to configure your AWS account so that jarvis can use it.
-<br>For reference you can see this video: https://www.youtube.com/watch?v=nxzAb9r-u5A

 Once its configured you are ready talk to jarvis :)